DJDevon3/My_Circuit_Python_Projects/Boards/raspberrypi/Raspberry Pi Pico/TR Cowbell/v1.2 Soldering Instructions/README.md

 ### Soldering Sequence:
 1. Solder all 16 step switches first.
 The reason is due to GND trace length which requires very long heating duration, if you have a hotplate or pre-heater you could try that.
 I don't have one so I had to hold the iron on a GND pin for minutes sometime as the entire GND plane of the board heated up.
 The positive pins on the step switches heat up extremely fast. ![Step_Switch_Soldering](https://user-images.githubusercontent.com/49322231/208536970-5ecae4f0-c8e8-4ae8-b795-24cea7dcfd85.jpg)

 2. The 16x 500 ohm resistors are actually 68 Ohm resistors.
 It's all I had.
-If you want to substitute for different values by all means do.
+68 ohms works fine even while all lit up simultaneously for hours.
+It's just a bit brighter.
+If you want to substitute for higher resistor values for dimmer LED's by all means do.
 3. All female header sockets & stacking headers on the Pico W.
 4. 28-pin DIP sockets and press fit the MCP23017 chips in them.
 5. Solder jump all 6 I2C address pads.
 The MCP chips will provide wild results if those pads are left floating unjumped.
 Each MCP23017 has hex address 0x20, 1 per I2C bus (a mistake since there are only 2 busses).